JackLThomas28/MiscProjects/README.md

 # Resume_Links
 A few demonstrations of code that I have written for classes and other personal projects.
+Please see the individual descriptions below.

 ## MineSweeper-ish
 Under the MineSweeper-ish directory, you will find the code for a MineSweeper-like game that I coded up for my Java GUIs class.
 The source code is located under the src directory.